Festival Success

-African-American Collective Theater (ACT) returns with "OUT/spoken" it's 34th Anniversary LGBTQ+ Theater Festival of original. short plays, written and directed by Founding Artistic Director, Alan Sharpe -- an annual spring tradition since 1992, in observance of DC Black Pride Weekend.
+African-American Collective Theater (ACT) returned with "OUT/spoken" its 34th Anniversary LGBTQ+ Theater Festival of original. short plays, written and directed by Founding Artistic Director, Alan Sharpe -- an annual spring tradition since 1992, in observance of DC Black Pride Weekend.

 The Fade to Black Festival is one of the most prestigious in the country!